 Biographical Information

 Outfielder Eric Byrnes got the nickname "Captain America" while playing winter ball in the Dominican Republic for his throwback style of play.
+He was Dominican League MVP in 2001-2002; no American would win until Tyler White.
 An outstanding campaign with the Arizona Diamondbacks in 2007 earned him a large four-year contract, but, bothered by a series of injuries, he failed to repeat his production.
 Before that, he was a center fielder with a knack for making spectacular plays and who had some power.
 He hit 20 home runs and 39 doubles for the Oakland Athletics in 2004, then almost washed out of the major leagues in 2005 when he played for three teams and only hit .226.
 He had a resurgence in 2006, hitting 26 home runs for Arizona, then had his career year the next year, when he hit .286 with 21 home runs and 83 RBI, while stealing a career-high 50 bases.
 The D-Backs won the NL West title that season and Byrnes signed his big contract during the course of the year.